How Collectives Find Coherence

 PHILOSOPHER IN RESIDENCE – ALIGNING ORGANISATIONS

-From 2023 to 2024, I worked as Philosopher in Residence with an atypical business group called Eternus.
-In this role, I supported various generations of executive leaders as the organisation found its shape across different structures and strategic directions - from incubators to creative and technology - eventually settling on two core pillars of property development and wealth management.
-Over this period, my first in a corporate environment, I explored the role of philosopher not as a specialist but a generalist agent responsible for ‘the space in-between’, connecting the parts, exploring ‘what might be’, and improving information integrity.
-I wrote a philosopher in residence white paper as a sort of blueprint for the role, and a different way to work in emerging organisations.
+From 2023 to 2024, I worked as philosopher in residence with a business group called Eternus, which has since folded, supporting executive leaders as the organisation found its shape.
+Over this period, my first time in a corporate environment, I explored the role of philosopher not as a specialist but a generalist agent, responsible for ‘the space in-between’, building coherence and improving information integrity.
+I wrote a philosopher in residence white paper as blueprint for that role, which is also a prequel to the work I have been doing since through Shapeshifters Group.

 Inclusive innovation

-I contributed a personal reflection a collective volume on inclusive innovation.
-My text reflects on what means to build a life and practice across multiple projects and identities, in a world that keeps asking you to simplify.
-Download the piece here.
+I contributed a personal reflection to a collective volume on inclusive innovation, with particular focus on South East Asia.
+My text reflects on what it means to build a life and practice across multiple projects and identities, in a world that keeps asking you to simplify your professional narrative around one single point of focus.
+Read the full piece here.

 Blog Series